-The Oswego County Health Department will continue to host COVID-19 vaccine/booster clinics this spring for the Oswego community, including SUNY Oswego students, faculty, and staff.
+The Oswego County Health Department will continue to host COVID-19 vaccine/booster clinics for the Oswego community, including SUNY Oswego students, faculty, and staff.
 Appointments are appreciated but walk-ins are welcome.

 2. On Campus

 There are no vaccine or booster clinics scheduled at this time.
 Please check back periodically for updated information.

 - Update as of May 20, 2022: The following people should receive a second COVID-19 booster dose: (1) people ages 12 years and older who are moderately to severely immunocompromised, and (2) people ages 50 years and older.

 - On May 20, 2022, the CDC clinical considerations were amended to provide considerations for people who recently had SARS-CoV-2 infection to delay their primary series or booster doses by 3 months from symptom onset or positive test (if infection was asymptomatic).

 - FDA Emergency Use Authorization for Janssen COVID-19 vaccine has now been limited in use to specific situations.
 COVID-19 vaccine recipients should be informed that mRNA COVID-19 vaccines are preferred over the Janssen COVID-19 vaccine.

 - The time intervals between the COVID-19 primary series and COVID-19 booster doses differ based on type of COVID-19 vaccine, age group, current SARS-CoV-2 infection, the vaccine recipients’ level of immunocompetency, and time since last dose administration.
 For more information, please visit the CDC’s Clinical Considerations here.